 Careful screening/vetting – home protection plans provide consumers access to fully-vetted, licensed and insured local contractors.
 This dramatically reduces the risk related to allowing a stranger into one’s home, particularly for elderly people living alone.

-A partnership with HomeServe brings your customers emergency home repair plans that deliver best-in-class service from rigorously vetted local contractors.
+A partnership with HomeServe brings your customers smart home monitoring and emergency home repair plans that deliver best-in-class service from rigorously vetted local contractors.
 Learn more about how a partnership can benefit utilities and their customers at www.homeserveutility.com.

-Although this fall has been unseasonably warm, winter and bad weather is just around the corner, and all too often, homeowners ignore their heating systems, forgetting about regular maintenance until it’s time to turn the system on.
+This fall has been unseasonably warm, winter and bad weather is just around the corner.
+All too often, homeowners forget about performing a regular HVAC tune up until it’s time to turn the system on.
 Then, at the worst possible time, it breaks down and homeowners are stuck picking a heating, ventilation and air conditioning technician out of the phone book while their family shivers.

-Giving a heating system TLC doesn’t only guard against an unexpected breakdown, but makes the system more energy efficient and saves money.
-For every year of maintenance and cleaning that is skipped, the energy bill increases by 5 to 10 percent, according to House Logic.
+Giving a heating system TLC guards against an unexpected breakdown and makes the system more energy efficient, saving money each month.
+Every year of maintenance and cleaning that is skipped increases the energy bill by 5 to 10 percent, according to House Logic.

 “With the winter season around the corner, this is a reminder for homeowners to get their heating systems in optimal shape,” Tom Rusin, HomeServe USA chief executive officer, said.
-“Maintaining heating systems with some simple preventative measures – some of which require the assistance of a professional technician – can assure that homeowners sail through the winter without any heating system issues or costly repairs.”
+“Maintaining heating systems with some simple preventative measures during an HVAC tune up – some of which require the assistance of a professional technician – can assure that homeowners sail through the winter without any heating system issues or costly repairs.”

 HomeServe’s Winter 2017 Biannual State of the Home Survey, which looks at Americans’ preparedness for emergency home repairs and other major unexpected expenses, found 71 percent didn’t think they would have a home repair emergency over the next year, while 54 percent reported having had an emergency the year before.
-Having a heating system tune-up can prevent homeowners from falling into that 54 percent.
+Having a HVAC tune up can prevent homeowners from falling into that 54 percent.